 - First Timers – A guide is highly recommended.
 Please check the List of Trekking Guides in Uttarakhand & Porters

-Valley of Flowers is such a trek which ever nature lover should experience once in a lifetime.
-It will surely gonna leave you asking for more and you will really cherish these memories for lifetime.
+Valley of Flowers is such a trek whichever nature lover should experience once in a lifetime.
+It will surely go to leave you asking for more, and you will cherish these memories for a lifetime.

-In the end, I apologize for my absence for the last month or so as I was transitioning from one home to another but now have settled to an extent so as to be back online on Devil On Wheels to offer any kind of help/support in making you travel with a difference in Himalayas !!
+In the end, I apologize for my absence for the last month or so as I was transitioning from one home to another.
+But now that I have settled to an extent to be back online on Devil On Wheels to offer any help/support in making your travel with a difference in the Himalayas !!
 Do expect the usual regular updates and much much quicker replies from this new year 🙂 🙂

-All the pictures in this article is from the amazing travel tale of Madhu bhai in dow community: Two old beauties, a promise & The Valley of Flowers
+All the pictures in this article are from the amazing travel tale of Madhu bhai in dow community: Two old beauties, a promise & The Valley of Flowers.